 Somewhere in 2011, the friendship between the two men turned to fierce animosity and competition.
 When the Macchiarini scandal broke out in 2015-2016, Birchall succeeded with distancing himself from his past partner and to convince everyone (against basic facts) that he and his UCL never ever used or approved of the deadly plastic trachea.
 In reality, Birchall and UCL even now continue researching plastic tracheas on pigs, for future use in humans patients.
 This grant is presently funded by UK government, and the funder Engineering and Physical Sciences Research Council (EPSRC) refuses to comment on it.

 Macchiarini was sacked by Karolinska Institutet, and then by both his Russian academic employers.
-It is not clear what he is up to right now, he sure became a pariah everywhere (with the sole exception of German courts, where I was found guilty of slander, in two separate cases, with Macchiarini admitted as the expert witness by the Appeal court).
+It is not clear what he is up to right now, he sure became a pariah everywhere (with the sole exception of German courts, where I was found guilty of slander, in two separate cases, with Macchiarini admitted as the expert witness by the Appeal Court).
 The German judges pat themselves on the back for having protected the medical career of Macchiarini’s right-hand man Philipp Jungebluth against the Lügenpresse, for the benefit and in the name of The German People.
 In reality, those final and unappealable libel sentences against me are now being used (also by UCL) to discredit my reporting and the objective evidence I gathered, in order to resume trachea transplants EU-wide.
-The current Google delisting under pretence of a “defamation campaign” likely presented those two court verdicts to Google as evidence against me.
+The current Google delisting under the pretense of a “defamation campaign” likely presented those two court verdicts to Google as evidence against me.

-It is now the question if German court verdicts against me will be used in getting Macchiarini’s and Birchall’s trachea transplants rehabilitated, and the transplants resumed.
-The media, when writing about Macchiarini, carefully avoids discussing decellurised tracheas (with one exception so far).
+It is now the question if the German court verdicts against me will be used in getting Macchiarini’s and Birchall’s trachea transplants rehabilitated, and the transplants resumed.
+The media, when writing about Macchiarini, carefully avoids discussing decellularised tracheas (with one exception so far).
 UCL invested a lot into this technology, and they want to continue.
 In fact, they transplanted a child just last year, as an unregulated “compassionate use”, the outcome is secret.

 Birchall managed to get out unscathed of two (soon 3) investigations by his employer UCL, simply because the investigators repeatedly chose to rely on his words rather than to screen any actual evidence.
-Most importantly, Birchall succeeded to present his own very similar regenerative technology of decellurised trachea as the tool to treat masses of trachea stenosis patients, which would himself, his UCL and their business partner, the Liverpool-based company Videregen, an obscene amount of money.
+Most importantly, Birchall succeeded to present his own very similar regenerative technology of decellularised trachea as the tool to treat masses of trachea stenosis patients, which would himself, his UCL and their business partner, the Liverpool-based company Videregen, an obscene amount of money.
 This became the official view not just in UK media, but also among the British and EU funding agencies like The MRC and EU Commission.

 Only my site offered an alternative perspective and reminded of all those dead patients.
-Because of my reporting, two phase 1 clinical trials with decellurised trachea and larynx were terminated or suspended, without a single patient being recruited, while the EU-funded phase 2 trial ran into a dead-end because it cannot commence without the results from Phase 1.
-Also the British parliament scrutinised these clinical trials after two Liverpool academics, Patricia Murray and Raphael Levy, informed them of the many omissions and incorrect informations Birchall, UCL and Videregen provided to the authorities.
+Because of my reporting, two phase 1 clinical trials with decellularised trachea and larynx were terminated or suspended, without a single patient being recruited, while the EU-funded phase 2 trial ran into a dead-end because it cannot commence without the results from Phase 1.
+Also the British parliament scrutinized these clinical trials after two Liverpool academics, Patricia Murray and Raphael Levy, informed them of the many omissions and incorrect information Birchall, UCL and Videregen provided to the authorities.
 As a response, Videregen engaged an elite London law firm to threaten Murray, Levy and their university.
 Meanwhile, Videregen is searching for partners to market Birchall’s trachea transplant outside the EU.

 And now, someone, likely Birchall, but maybe Videregen or even UCL themselves deployed lawyers to make Google remove my relevant articles from the web.
 It seems only UK (or maybe the Common Wealth) is affected, this is the message they get when searching for “Martin Birchall”:

-Outside of UK, the search results seem largely unaffected.
+Outside of the UK, the search results seem largely unaffected.
 It is already the second time my site was hit by such Google-delisting activities on Birchall’s behalf.
 The first time was in February 2017, I saw these activities on my site and soon after, my Birchall articles disappeared from Google search results.

 Eventually, the search results returned, and I found out and published much more.
 The clinical trials were suspended, Birchall got another misconduct investigation, this time about data misrepresentation (UCL is busy to let him whitewash himself there).
 So now once again, professionals, apparently lawyers were sent to discuss my crimes with Google.
 This is the aforementioned Lumen database request, however the allegedly attached legal complaint letter is not available: